🏒 Industry Playbooks

 How can optical stores compete with online retailers?

-Superior in-person experience - expert fitting, style advice, immediate adjustments, and clinical care.
-Customer Echo helps you quantify and communicate this value advantage.
+Superior in-person experience β€” expert fitting, style advice, immediate adjustments, and a great store environment.
+Customer Echo helps you quantify and communicate this value advantage on the retail experience side.

 Related Content